George Washington Parke Custis: Marriage and family

 On July 7, 1804, Custis married Mary Lee Fitzhugh.
 Of their four children, only one daughter, Mary Anna Randolph Custis, survived to maturity.
-She married Robert E. Lee at Arlington House on June 30, 1831.
+Friends throughout their childhood, she married her distant cousin, Robert E. Lee at Arlington House on June 30, 1831.
 Lee's father, Henry Lee III (Light-Horse Harry Lee) had delivered the eulogy at George Washington's December 18, 1799, funeral.